Cover bild

 LIMIT 5;

-Der LEFT JOIN mit WHERE s.id IS NULL is a elegante Abkürzung: Er findet alle Artikel, zu denen es still no Story gibt – so genau the, the still bearbeitet will müssen.
+Der LEFT JOIN mit WHERE s.id IS NULL is an elegant shortcut: Er findet alle article, for which there is still no story – exactly those that still need to be processed.

 CREATE UNIQUE INDEX IF NOT EXISTS ki_story_primary_uniq ON ki_story(primary_artikel_id);